resv/Threat-Hunters-Collection-THC/README.md

 The toolkit promotes portability, allowing hunters to be creative—whether on a USB drive, as an email template, or CURL it from a repository for convenient and efficient threat hunting on the go.
 Explore the tools, contribute to the project, and enhance your threat hunting capabilities with the Threat Hunter's Collection.
 ## ✅ Features

-- Host Info - Enumerate host info + stdoutu to an exportable .txt File
+- Host Info - Enumerate host info + stdout to an exportable .txt File
 - [Sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) - Log system activity to the Windows Event Log
 - [DeepBlueCLI](https://github.com/sans-blue-team/DeepBlueCLI) - Hunt via Sysmon & Windows Event Logs
 - [AutoRuns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) - Hunt for scheduled tasks and persistence.